 May 19th is a Spring Garden Market and Home Show at Alameda Park in Butler.
 A showcase of exhibitors will help you to welcome spring with landscaping materials and live plants for sale.
 The event is family-friendly, also offering free childrens’ activities and live entertainment.

-The town of Harmony will come together on June 10th for the SpringFest, Herb & Garden Fair and Harmony Business Association's Fleatique.
-The event includes vendors, a plant exchange; vegetables, herbs, roses and ornamentals for sale, plus expert advice.
+The town of Harmony will come together on June 9th for the Herb & Garden Show & Fair.
+The event includes vendors, a plant exchange, vegetables, herbs, roses and ornamentals for sale, plus expert advice.
 In addition, there will be art demonstrations, live music, museum tours antiques and much more!

 Open year-round, Quality Gardens, located on Route 228, includes 32,000 square feet of greenhouse space, 20,000 square feet of outdoor nursery space, a one-of-a-kind 5,000 square foot glass garden center, 2 ½ acres of chrysanthemum production, as well as farm market and landscape services divisions.
 Basically anything you need to care for your plants and yard can be found there!